Regional Overview: Seven States, No Single Pattern

 The Growth City Phenomenon

-The South's fastest-growing metros face unique encryption pressures as they balance rapid population growth, infrastructure expansion, and public safety demands.
+The South's fastest-growing metros face encryption pressure as they expand police infrastructure with little public scrutiny of the transparency trade-offs.

 +